3D Printing up to 10 times faster: Sculpteo welcomes HP Multi Jet Fusion technology!

 This process produces 3D printed parts up to 10 times faster than other 3D printing techniques!

-Solid Black Plastic, the first material available for this 3D printing technology
+HP Black Plastic, the first material available for this 3D printing technology

-Solid Black Plastic is a 3D printing material developed by HP, created from a polyamide powder.
+HP Black Plastic is a 3D printing material developed by HP, created from a polyamide powder.
 It has a good elasticity and a high impact resistance.
 Moreover, it’s highly resistant to chemicals, like hydrocarbons, ketones, alcohols, detergents, fuels, aldehydes, mineral bases and salts, detergents, fats, and oils.
 This 3D printing material is great either for beginners and experimented professionals due to its low cost and high precision.

 This polyamide is highly resistant to scratches and abrasion.
-HP’s Solid Black Plastic is also stable to weather, UV stabilized and light stabilized.
+HP’s Black Plastic is also stable to weather, UV stabilized and light stabilized.

 For now, the only finishing option available on Sculpteo’s online 3D printing service is to keep the raw material.
 Surface is already relatively smooth, allowing the making of high-quality 3D printed parts.

 Actually, this innovation can be related to a major 3D printing trend.
 Additive manufacturing is being used more and more for production, and not just for prototyping anymore.
 Demand for final products created using 3D printing keeps increasing over the years since it’s a fast manufacturing process.
 In our 2017 study, The State of 3D Printing, we found out that 34% of our respondents use 3D printing for prototyping, and 23% for proof of concept, but actually 22% of them use it for production.

 Of course, there are major challenges coming up with this change.
 New materials need to be created, with a great aspect and a high resistance.
 HP Black Plastic was developed with this objective.
 Moreover, 3D printing processes need to be faster and should allow a larger scale production.
 Here again, HP Jet Fusion technology was thought to answer this need.